Legislation, policies and guidelines

 - National Pollutant Inventory

-The Small Memorials in ACT Forests and Reserves Policy guides members of the community who wish to place a small memorial in a park, reserve, forest or other unleased land managed by the Parks and Conservation Service.
+This memorials policy guides members of the community who wish to place a small memorial in a park, reserve, forests or other unleased land managed by the ACT Parks and Conservation Service.

 Requests can only be considered for small memorials that commemorate an outstanding contribution by a person, group, or organisation to the ACT, the ACT Government or a particular area of land, or an event of historical significance to that area of land.
 Examples of an outstanding contribution include a park carer of long standing who has demonstrated environmental and social benefits to the conservation estate, or a major benefactor whose contribution has had significant environmental benefits to the conservation estate.